caddyserver/caddy/README.md

 ## About

 Matthew Holt began developing Caddy in 2014 while studying computer science at Brigham Young University.
+(The name "Caddy" was chosen because this software helps with the tedious, mundane tasks of serving the Web, and is also a single place for multiple things to be organized together.)
 It soon became the first web server to use HTTPS automatically and by default, and now has hundreds of contributors and has served trillions of HTTPS requests.

 **The name "Caddy" is trademarked.** The name of the software is "Caddy", not "Caddy Server" or "CaddyServer".
 Please call it "Caddy" or, if you wish to clarify, "the Caddy web server".
 Caddy is a registered trademark of Stack Holdings GmbH.